KwatME/kwat/posts/Psychiatric/Psychotic Disorders/index.md

 title: Psychotic Disorders
 ---

-## There are multiple psychotic disorders.

-They all have in common the symptoms of psychosis.
-Psychosis is not a diagnosis.
-It is a collection of symptoms.
+## Psychosis is a collection of symptoms.
 Psychosis is narrowly defined as inability to distinguish between what is real and unreal.
 It is broadly defined as deficit in perception, emotion, and or communication.
+There are multiple disorders that present with psychosis.

 ## Schizophrenia is a prominent psychotic disorder.